Like so many cancer stories, this not a simple one.

 Pet Flora – When Nate stopped responding to the metronidazole for his chemo-related diarrhea, Connie tried this special soil-based probiotic, which cleared up his diarrhea in 24 hours.

 I just got this update from Connie.
 Nate is still cancer-free after 4.5 years.
 She wrote: “Nate is doing very well (knock wood).
 He and his sister celebrated their 11th birthday this past February.
 Still can’t believe he’s a 4 1/2 year survivor.
-I feel like everyday with him is a wonderful gift. “ Connie added that she now helps Nate keep healthy with some immune supplements recommended by his new holistic vet and she also performs Reiki energy healing on him from time to time.
-(I will try to get more details and add them here.)
+I feel like everyday with him is a wonderful gift. “ Connie added that she now gives Nate some new supplements recommended by his new holistic vet and she also performs Reiki energy healing on him from time to time.